Logging into the Runtime API¶

 those as an array value for the site_admin field.

 If you administer one or more sites, you can generate credentials for a site client that will act on behalf of the site.
-This is used for managing certain API resources -- rather than a person being responsible for a resource, a site is, and users that administer the site can come and go.
+This is used for managing certain API resources—rather than an individual person being responsible for a resource, a site is responsible for it, allowing for users that administer that site to "come and go" over time.

 {